awsdocs/amazon-eks-user-guide/doc_source/node-efa.md

              --output text
          ```

          If no output is returned, try a different Availability Zone returned in step 1\.
 If none of your subnets are in an Availability Zone returned in step 1, then you need to create a subnet in an Availability Zone returned in step 1\.
-If you have no room in your VPC to create another subnet, then you may need to create a new cluster in a new VPC\.
+If you have no room in your VPC to create another subnet, then you can add a CIDR block to the VPC and create subnets in the new CIDR block, or create a new cluster in a new VPC\.

       1. Determine whether the subnet is a private subnet by checking the route table for the subnet\.